MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 Capacities have periods where they're under-utilized (idle) and over-utilized (peak).
 When a capacity is running multiple jobs, a sudden spike in compute demand might be generated that exceeds the limits of a purchased capacity. [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and [!INCLUDE [fabric-se](includes/fabric-se.md)] provide [burstable capacity](burstable-capacity.md) that allows workloads to use more resources to achieve better performance.

-Smoothing offers relief for customers who create sudden spikes during their peak times, while they have a lot of idle capacity that is unused.
+Smoothing offers relief for customers who create sudden spikes during their peak times while they have a lot of idle capacity that is unused.
 Smoothing simplifies capacity management by spreading the evaluation of compute to ensure that customer jobs run smoothly and efficiently.

 Smoothing won't affect execution time.
 It helps streamline capacity management by allowing customers to size your capacity based on average, rather than peak usage.